-Little did I know that my drawing background would give me a good foundation in tone, otherwise known as value.
+Little did I know that my drawing background would give me a good foundation in tone, otherwise known as value for my painting.
 Value is how light or dark that color is.

 For example: If you took a black and white photograph of your painting, the shades of grey would be the different values or tones within the painting.